eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/016-menus/008-file/024-export.md

 <br />
 Breakpoints - Exports breakpoints from the workbench to a breakpoint  file.
 A list of available breakpoints will be displayed in the Export Breakpoint wizard.
 Select the relevant breakpoints and the name and location of the file to which they should be exported.
 <br />
-Note: The Breakpoint (.bkpt) file will not appear in Navigator / PHP Explorer views.
+Note: The Breakpoint (.bkpt) file will not appear in Navigator / Project Explorer views.
 <br />
 File System - Export files from your workspace to your local file system.
 <br />